DongyuanZhou/MA684-Financial-Data-Analysis/README.md

 **polr(grade ~ log(loan_amnt) + year + log(monthly_inc) + home_ownership)**

-Check rediduals: Residual Deviance: 575377.17
+Check residuals: Residual Deviance: 575377.17

 AIC: 575395.17

 Then we made a [shiny app](https://dongyuanzhou.shinyapps.io/Loan_grade_shiny/) to simulate how LC assigned loan grade using the new model.

-### 2. After laon ended
+### 2. After loan ended

 We use data from 2007 to 2011 analyzing the relationship between whether default or not and loan grade.
 (Multilevel logistic regression)

 #### Initial EDA

-We could see that loans woth lower grade seems have higher probability to be default.
+We could see that loans with lower grade seems have higher probability to be default.

 What's more, whether default or not with the same loan grade is different in each state and for various loan purpose.
 We are not sure if these factors is important so far, and we could include these factors as the group level in our model later to see the result.